Showing posts with label ship. Show all posts

 Mongolian Wok Asian flavor, your stir-fried rice noodles, veggies, sauce, and shrimp (double) cooked in unique culinary creations.

-I met a woman from Louisiana who loved Mongolian food.
-She had several food bowls for crew members because they did not have time to wait in line.
+I met a woman from Louisiana who was passionate about Mongolian food.
+She had several food bowls available for crew members because they didn't have time to wait in line.

 Took a long nap.

-Dinner in the Lincoln Diner, where I ordered Herb-crusted salmon with asparagus, sweet potatoes, beurre shrimp cocktail, and Carnival's Chocolate Melt Cake with Ice cream.
+Dinner at the Lincoln Diner, where I ordered Herb-crusted salmon with asparagus, sweet potatoes, and a shrimp cocktail, as well as Carnival's Chocolate Melt Cake with Ice cream.

-We sat again next to the mother and daughter from Columbus, Mississippi.
+We sat next to the mother and daughter from Columbus, Mississippi, again.

 Wednesday, Feb 7, Cozumel